 Effort has been made to define most of these in a generic fashion for use by any organisation, but some elements are specific to a single organisation and are prefixed with that organisation’s initials.
 These are described in section.
-Section 6.1 defines ACBL specific elements and section 6.2 defines EBU specific elements (which were previously part of the main specification).
-Further parts of section 6 may be added for other organisations, but only where alternative generic elements cannot be defined.
+Section 5.1 defines ACBL specific elements and section 5.2 defines EBU specific elements (which were previously part of the main specification).
+Further parts of section 5 may be added for other organisations, but only where alternative generic elements cannot be defined.

+USEBIO 1.4

+USEBIO 1.4 (Nov 2021) is intended as a minimal change to add a number of fields requested by users and some clarifications to existing fields.
+In particular the use of HANDICAP is corrected to allow the results excluding handicap to be easily reported.
+USEBIO 1.4 mandates utf-8 for text fields, and allows the inclusion of deal and play data in LIN data format or other formats.

+This latter is an ad-hoc solution to the inclusion of deal and play data, being driven by BBO’s use of this format, with its unpublished specification.
+Users of USEBIO 1.4 should be aware that this format may be removed from any future version of USEBIO, unless BBO publishes a formal specification and in any case alternative formats are to be preferred.

+USEBIO 1.4 also clarifies what results are reported where, as described in section 2.2.8.
+In particular one unusual way of reporting results is no longer permitted.

+Some concepts in USEBIO 1.0 are no longer supported.

 USEBIO early features

 USEBIO 1.0 also specified XML formats for other potential bridge uses.
 These were: bridge club membership data, hand records, ladder events and knock out events, movements, auctions and play of hands.
-Although the recording of hand records in USEBIO has been used by some systems, these formats have not caught on, possibly because of the existence of more widely used existing formats
+Although the recording of hand records in USEBIO has been used by some systems, these formats have not caught on, possibly because of the existence of more widely used existing formats and are not supported in USEBIO 1.4

-The later USEBIO versions are not concerned with these uses.
-Anyone wishing to use USEBIO for these purposes should refer to the version 1.0 specification.

 Overall structure of a USEBIO file

 An XML file consists of a series of elements, which may be nested inside one another, each element being bounded by an opening and closing tag.
 The outermost element of a USEBIO file is the USEBIO tag.